criiptico/poketype/README.md

                 - [ ] Not very effective (50%) *Cuts base power by half*
                 - [ ] Normal (100%) *Normal base power*
                 - [ ] Super-effective (200%) *Doubles base power*
+                - [ ] Figure out how data should be looked up and stored in the matrix with all the effectiveness data.
         - [ ] Develop the front end after the Prototype app is done
 ## Note:
 I've been planning on working with Flask to retrieve and send information from the front end, but for now the priority is to get the back end working, then merge it with the front end.